WinTech Racing

-WinTech Racing is a racing shell manufacturer based in Bridgeport, Connecticut, USA.
+WinTech Racing is a racing shell manufacturer based in Shelton, Connecticut, United States.

-The company offers a complete line of products for the rowing community.
 The company's boat designs come from Klaus Filter, a shell designer and naval architect who was the former chairman of the International Rowing Federation's Materials Commission.
 He was also the Director of Research and Development for East German rowing for the thirty years prior to reunification.
 Klaus is currently a Production Consultant for WinTech Racing.